mgpit/PAMBAAN/README.md

 Features
 * Define your own Kanban boards with any number of lanes (but they should somehow fit on the screen)
+* Control access to boards by assigning them to groups
 * Populate each lane with a saved search / named query
-* Control access to boards by assigning them to groups
+* Style the appearance of a lane (heding color, relative width)